gwuhaolin/spring-data-rest-js/README.md

 [![Dependency Status](https://david-dm.org/gwuhaolin/spring-data-rest-js.svg?style=flat-square)](https://npmjs.org/package/spring-data-rest-js)

 [Spring Data Rest](http://projects.springRest.io/springRest-data-rest/) is makes it easy to build hypermedia-driven REST web services.
 This lib provider useful util to play with the service in js.
+It's a easy to use and lightweight (*2kb after min and gzip*) javascript lib can run in both node.js and browser,can be work with lib like AngularJS React Vue.

 ## Installation
 ```sh